Explore the “Island of Gods”

 You can reach Naxos either by boat or by air.
 There is constant connection to the ports of Piraeus and Rafina near Athens, as well as the international airport of the Greek capital.

 If you haven’t got a car getting there, you should rent one from the local car rentals.
-Naxos is big and you can’t explore all the interesting spots just using public transportation.
+Naxos is quite a decent size, so you’ll move around much quicker.

-Probably one of the best kitespots to be found on the island is Mikri Vigla, the bay with amazingly beautiful white sand and azure clear water.
-Kiteboarding season here is all the way through May till September.
+Probably one of the best kiteboarding spots to be found on the island is Mikri Vigla, the bay with amazingly beautiful white sand and azure clear water.
+Kiteboarding season in Naxos runs all the way through May till September.
 The bay is quite small and could get pretty busy with the holiday makers sometimes especially in high season, August.
 So if you’re a beginner, just watch out for your fellow kiters and the peeps on the beach.

 Mikri Vigla is easily suitable for all experience levels.
 The wind here is pretty consistent, mostly onshore, but could get a bit gusty at times and the water quite choppy, so you may get a bit of a bumpy ride.